bitcoincashorg/bitcoincash.org/spec/docs2/block.md

 When a miner solves the proof-of-work, it broadcasts the block to network nodes and if the block is valid it is added to the block chain.
 The first transaction in the block is the **coinbase transaction** that creates a new coin owned by the creator of the block.
 An algorithm ensures that a new block is generated every 10 minutes (600 seconds) on average.

 The block validation rules described here ensure that BCH nodes stay in consensus with other nodes.
 There are several rules that must be respected for a block to be valid.
+A node is resonsible for processing, validating, and relaying the block and its transactions.

+A node is distinct on the network from miners and wallets.
+A BCH node is a piece of software that connects to other nodes in a network and communicates via peer-to-peer messages.
+Nodes use the verack protocol to communicate and perform full validation checks, including:

+1. Connecting to the network and peers.
+2. Acuiqring block headers.
+3. Validating all blocks.
+4. Validating all transactions.

 Block source code: https://github.com/Bitcoin-ABC/bitcoin-abc/blob/master/src/primitives/block.h